Your cart is empty

 Dehumidifiers: If you’re allergic to mould and find your home especially damp and humid, a dehumidifier helps to trap moisture in the air which can control mould and improve breathing.

 Humidifiers: Dry itchy eyes, a dry and scratchy throat, and irritated and blocked nasal passages can all be the result of air that’s too dry, either from the climate you live in or heating your home on cold days.
 A humidifier adds an invisible water vapour to the air that can eliminate the discomfort of dry eyes, nose, mouth, and skin from allergies or allergy medications.

 Allergy-Sensitive Bedding: Choosing allergy-sensitive bedding, such as mattress protectors, quilts, and pillows can go a long way in improving your sleep if you suffer from allergies.
 They help prevent the growth of dust mites, mould, and bacteria that can aggravate allergies and interfere with your ability to get a good night’s sleep.

 Along with keeping your air clean and free of allergens, maintaining an optimal humidity level is also important.
 It’s recommended that the humidity in your home be between 40 and 48 percent at all times for better breathing and controlling allergies.
 Using a dehumidifier in the summer and humidifier in the winter can help you do that.

 The right temperature can also make all the difference in the world for someone with allergies or asthma.
-Keep your bedroom temperature comfortable and choose the weight of your quilts and doonas accordingly for the climate you sleep in.
+Keep your bedroom temperature comfortable and choose the weight of your quilts accordingly for the climate you sleep in.
 Some offer more warmth than others, while others even contain fibers that can help wick away sweat so that you sleep more comfortably.